marcozecchini/marcozecchini.github.io/content/index.md

 * [04/2022 - 09/2022] **Visitor Researcher at TUHH** at the CDL-BOT laboratory ran by Prof. Stefan Schulte.

 - [11/2019 - 01/2023] **Ph.D.
-Candidate in Data Science** at the Department of Computer, Control, and Management Engineering of Sapienza University of Rome
+Candidate in Data Science** at the Department of Computer, Control, and Management Engineering of Sapienza University of Rome under the supervision of Prof. Andrea Vitaletti.

-## Education
+# Education

 * [11/2019 - 01/2023] **PhD In Data Science** at the Department of Computer, Control, and Management Engineering of Sapienza University of Rome

 - [09/2016 - 10/2018] **MSc in Computer Engineering** at Sapienza University of Rome.